Why Vet Experts Recommend OraVet Dental Hygiene Chews For Dogs?

 Milk Bone Brushing Dental Treats

 And the last on our list are the Milk Bone Dental Treats.
 They also have a VOHC seal of approval.
 These tasty looking bones are a relatively lean 41 calories per chew, which measures up well against others.

 The large pack size means Milk Bones are a competitive price per chew.
 They are a good starter for the pet parent prepared to give dental chews a trial, but who don’t want to spend big.
 Indeed, one satisfied owner was happy to note that obvious tartar had disappeared after just one treat.

 And finally, know that although OraVet dental hygiene chews are the best-of-the-best, there are good alternatives available.
-If the price tag attached to OraVet chews makes you hesitate, rather than do nothing choose another option.
+If the price tag attached to OraVet chews makes you hesitate, choose another option.

-After all, the worst thing you can do is nothing!
+After all, the worst thing you can do is do nothing!